YunoHost/doc/pages/02.administer/15.admin_guide/25.domains/domains.md

 - more control and autonomy
 - simpler domain name (for example directly in .net or .org)

-However, you have to pay for it each year (about 15€/year) and you have to do some extra configuration to [setup a correct DNS zone](/dns_config).
+However, you have to pay for it each year (about 15€/year ... depending on the TLD) and you have to do some extra configuration to [setup a correct DNS zone](/dns_config).
 Our diagnosis tool can trigger alert to help you to do this configuration.

 If you already have your own domain, you can simply click "I already have a domain name…".
 If you don't, in order to simplify and automate the DNS configuration, we suggest you to buy it from a [registrar whose API is supported by YunoHost](/providers/registrar).